vmware-archive/AndroidIntelliJStarter/README.md

     (cd submodules/robolectric && ant clean test) # make sure it runs

 ### Forking Robolectric (Recommended)
 We recommend forking robolectric for your project.
+See "Open Source Robolectric" below for reasons why.

 .gitmodules -- delete the '[submodule "submodules/robolectric"]' section if present.